 One Mile State School has a long and proud tradition of providing high quality education to students from across the Gympie region.
 We believe strong, positive relationships between all members of our school are the foundation to supporting the success of all students.

 At One Mile State School our vision is 'Discover the Gold Within'.
-One Mile State School has five core values, Excellence, Nurturing, Integrity, Responsibility, Respect.
+One Mile State School has 3 Expectations: We are all Learners who are Respectful and Safe